Symmetry and Invariant Bases in Finite Element Exterior Calculus: Elements of Representation Theory

 \subsection{Restrictions and Induced Representations}

 Let $H \subset G$ be a subgroup of $G$.
-We recall that the cardinality of $H$ divides the cardinality of $G$, and that the quotient $|G|/|H|$ is called the \emph{index} of $H$ in $G$.
-Then we have a representation $r_{H} : H \rightarrow V$ that is called the \emph{restriction} of $r$ to the subgroup $H$.
-We generally cannot recover the original representation from its restriction to a subgroup, but there exists canonical way of inducing a representation of a group from a representation of a subgroup.
+We recall that the cardinality of $H$ divides the cardinality of $G$, and that the quotient $\lvert G \rvert/ \lvert H \rvert$ is called the \emph{index} of $H$ in $G$.
+Then we have a representation $\frakr_{H} : H \rightarrow V$ that is called the \emph{restriction} of $\frakr$ to the subgroup $H$.
+Generally, we cannot recover the original representation from its restriction to a subgroup.
+However, there exists a canonical way of inducing a representation of a group from any given representation of one of its subgroups.